Youth Advice Centre (YAC) Crawley

 The service aims to offer an accessible pathway into support for young people who ‘fall through the gaps’ in other service provision.
 This may include young people transitioning between services (eg. CAMHS to AMHS), young people who experience barriers to accessing support (eg. Only offered group interventions / not offered face-to-face) or for those who would benefit from support in identifying an ongoing support pathway.

-How to access: We encourage anyone who would like to access our Mind The Gap Emotional Health service to speak to a Support & Advice Worker at our weekly drop-in sessions.
-Alternatively, if you are unable to access drop-in sessions, please email us at: [email protected] and a member of the YAC Team will get in touch.
+How to access: We encourage anyone who would like to access our Mind The Gap Emotional Health service to please email us at: [email protected] and a member of the YAC Team will get in touch.

 YMCA Dialogue Counselling (11-18)